Success Stories: Examples to inspire your funding!

 Principal, PS 39 Francis J. Murphy School, Staten Island, NY

-In 2012, staff at PS 39 was looking for ways to improve academic achievement and school climate.
-A colleague at the NYC Department ofEducation’s Office of Safety and Youth Development told them about The Leader in Me.
-Principal Tracey Wright and staff attended a Leadership Day at a local school and met with the principal and assistant principal to learn more about the process.
-Liking what they saw, focus was then turned to fundraising.
+In 2012, the staff at PS 39 was looking for ways to improve academic achievement, decrease discipline referrals, and enhance school climate.
+When a colleague at the NYC Department ofEducation’s Office of Safety and Youth Development told them about The Leader in Me, they were intrigued.
+Principal Tracey Wright and staff attended a Leadership Day at a local school and met with the administration to learn more about the process.
+As they began to see the value in The Leader in Me, they turned their focus to fundraising.

 Silver Springs Elementary, Northville, MIMelissa Hunt

 It all started when a few teachers decided to pilot The Leader in Me in their classrooms.
 Their passion was contagious and the parents of students in those classrooms began to see positive changes in their children.
 Staff and a key group of parents attended “Leadership Days” at other schools, and everyone was excited to see the process in action.
 Once they decided that The Leader in Me was what Silver Springs needed, they united around a common goal: raising at least $35,000 for first-year implementation.

 Melissa and her funding team worked with the PTA to put on a variety of fundraisers throughout the year.
 One included selling tickets to a local hockey game at which students sang the NationalAnthem.
 The music teacher initiated the partnership which allowed the school to purchase tickets at a discount and resell them, helping the school to raise over $2,000.